kaikue/Oceania-MG/README.md

 - Make sure serialization works
 	- references (including Player) across files
 	- image reloading (combine with SetWorld)
+	- Serialize and load blockIDs in World- only add new mapping if not already present (keeps IDs consistent with adding/removing blocks)
 - Set loaded chunk radius x&y based on screen size and scale
 - Performance
 	- Load chunks in background thread (await result, add to loaded chunks or generate when loading finishes)